Which of the following statements correctly describes how Cost of... | Study Prep in Pearson+

 D

-Under both systems, COGS is only calculated at the end of the accounting period.
+COGS is calculated at the end of the period as: Beginning Inventory + Purchases - Ending Inventory.

 Verified step by step guidance